Esthetics — the study of art — is a subdivision of epistemology, which is the science of knowledge.

 How the artist depicts his or her subject-matter makes for the most profound differences in the artwork.

 It’s been said that what an artist chooses to present indicates that artist’s view of the universe.
-And how the artist presents it indicates that artist’s preferred mode of thinking.
+And how the artist presents it indicates that artist’s method of thinking.

 Subject-matter = existence.